Last Updated on

 Another fun memory trick

-If you’re active in the field of positive psychology, you have surely come across the name of psychologist, researcher and author Mihaly Csikszentmihalyi (famous for his work on flow and creativity) countless of times.
+If you’re active in the field of positive psychology, you have surely come across the name of psychologist, researcher and author Mihaly Csikszentmihalyi (famous for his work on flow and creativity) countless times.
 But do you also know how to pronounce it?

 Here’s an easy sentence you can use to memorize his name: